Arzanico/resume/README.md

   I love to travel, know new places, learn about culture and society and its complexity, I love nature as well.
 Also I'm very pasionated about technology as a part of the human evolution and science as a way to understand the nature of ourselves and the universe in wich we live.

-  I'm very interesting in DataScience and Big Data behind IoT

   In the world of technology I've worked on thing like:
   - Web Scraping.